Bandie/ding/README.md

 7. Try out the client using `./ding_client <command>`.

 ## Optional: Cleartext password with timeout
-If you want to be sure that the ability of the remote connection won't be abused by bad people using your computer, you may want to add a password.
+If you want to be sure that the ability of the remote connection won't be abused by bad people using your computer, you may want to add a password (saved in cleartext).
+The password will be wrapped within the TLS connection though.

 To do so: